mikegcoleman/hybrid-workshop/README.md

 iw4pj3pb1b2g        windows_tweet_app.1   mikegcoleman/windows_tweet_app:latest   win-pdx-20          Running             Started 2 seconds ago
 ```

+#### Verify the service is running

-Finally, let's visit the web app by pointing our web browser to `http:<windows vm dns name:8081`
+Finally, let's visit the web app by pointing our web browser to `http:<windows vm dns name>:8081`

 > **Note**: Be sure to specify port *8081*

-##  Deploying a multi-service hybrid application
+## <a name="task4"></a> Deploying a Multi-OS Application

 For our last exercise we'll use a docker compose file to deploy an application that uses a Java front end designed to be deployed on Linux, with a Microsoft SQL Server back end running on windows.

+### <a name="task4.1"></a> Task 4.1: Examine the Docker Compose file

 Change into the `hybrid-workshop` directory

 `$ cd ~/hybrid-workshop`

+We'll use a Docker Compose file to instantiate our application.
+With this file we can define all our services and their parameters, as well as other Docker primatives such as networks.

 Let's look at the Docker Compose file: